jakzo/NeonWhiteMods/mods/UseSaveDirectory/README.md

 📂 Saves ghost and game progress to the file system instead of to Xbox servers.
+Useful for copying ghost files, swapping saves and getting other mods which save files to work.

 Important things to note: